Extensions to Delphi

 end;

-Some functions are always frozen,
+Some functions are always pure,

-and others are frozen only if
+and others are pure only if

-all their arguments are frozen.
+all their arguments are frozen

-Others, of course, are never frozen
+Others, of course, are never pure

-(even if their arguments are),
+(even if their arguments are frozen),

 including Inc and Dec